OpenSPP/documentation/docs/user_guide/Registering_individuals_and_groups.md

 # Registring individuals and groups

 Registrants are at the heart of OpenSPP.
+They are the people or groups that are being registered to be included in social protection programs.

 A registrant can be: